Modurail/Publications/Operations/2022/Dispatching.md

 ## What is a *'block'*?
 **A.** A *'block'* is any section of track on the club layout under the control of the yardmaster and/or the dispatcher.
 These include *all* yard tracks (main and wye yards as well as the diesel and steam servicing facilities) and the three mainline tracks (main 1, main 2 and aux.
 3).
 These may also include *'sidings'* on personal modules as the module owner may decide.

-  * For most public exhibits, a mainline block is usually the entirety of a particular track (e.g. main track 2).
+  * For most public exhibits, a mainline block is usually the entirety of a particular track (e.g., main track 2).
 In a dedicated operating session, a track or yard may be further subdivided into smaller blocks for operational purposes (as on a protoype railroad).

 ## What is a *'consist'*?
 **A.** A *'consist'* is any set of cars (*'rolling stock'*) of any length, from a single car or engine to a string of cars with or without motive power.